iamericfletcher/awesome-r-learning-resources/README.md

 - [Statistics Globe](https://statisticsglobe.com/) - By Joachim Schork.

 ## Communities of Practice
-- [TidyTuesday](https://github.com/rfordatascience/tidytuesday) - Created by Thomas Mock.
-TidyTuesday is a weekly data project aimed at the R ecosystem with an emphasis placed on understanding how to summarize and arrange data to make meaningful charts with ggplot2, tidyr, dplyr, and other tools in the tidyverse ecosystem.
+- [TidyTuesday](https://github.com/rfordatascience/tidytuesday) - TidyTuesday is a weekly data project aimed at the R ecosystem with an emphasis placed on understanding how to summarize and arrange data to make meaningful charts.

 ## Other
 - [A Data.Table and Dplyr Tour](https://atrebas.github.io/post/2019-03-03-datatable-dplyr/#reshape-data) - By Atrebas.